-Nine courses at the graduate level (\$\dpreceq\$27), including at least three in Greek and three in Latin and two in History and/or Art and Archaeology.
-Of the nine courses, one may be a directed study in the proposed area of research and one may be taken outside Classics.
-In addition, students who have not already taken CLASS 501 (Research Methods and Resources in Classics) or the equivalent will be required to do so.
+Students must take and pass nine (\star 27) graduate-level courses, including at least three (\star 9) in Greek and three (\star 9) in Latin and two (\star 6) in History and/or Art and Archaeology [one (\star 3) may be a directed study in the proposed area of research and one (\star 3) may be taken outside Classics]; and CLASS 501 (\star 1).
 Modern language requirement:

 Students must fulfil modern language requirements in German and in French or Italian.
 (Completion of a language requirement for a recent MA degree will satisfy the requirement for the PhD.)
-Departmental qualifying examinations:
+Comprehensive examinations:

-Two written examinations, one in Greek authors and one in Latin authors.
-Each examination will have two parts, one part testing translation skills and one part testing general knowledge of the Greek and Latin authors.
-A third written UNIVERSITY OF ALBERTA examination is to be on a topic not directly related to the student's general field of research.
-Preparation for the third examination will be supervised by a faculty member other than the thesis supervisor.
-It is expected that students will take the qualifying examinations by the end of their second year.
-Candidacy examination: An oral examination on the student's general field of research for the thesis, including consideration of the student's thesis proposal.
-This examination is designed to assess whether the student has (1) an adequate knowledge of the discipline and of the subject matter relevant to the thesis, and (2) the ability to pursue and complete original research at an advanced level.
-It is recommended that students take the oral candidacy examination by the middle of their third year.
+Students must pass three written comprehensive examinations: one in Greek language and literature; one in Latin language and literature; and one in a special field of the student's choosing that is not directly related to the general field of research.
+The language and literature examinations are based on the Departmental reading list and consist of two parts, one testing translation skills and the other testing general knowledge of the development of the relevant literature.
+The third written examination is based on a reading list drawn up by the student and assessors, and consists of one to three broad questions.
+After the written examinations have been taken, there is an oral examination that covers all three fields.
+It is expected that students will take the qualifying examinations by the middle of their third year.
+Candidacy examination:

+UNIVERSITY OF ALBERTA An oral examination on the student's general field of research for the thesis, including consideration of the student's thesis proposal is designed to assess whether the student has (1) an adequate knowledge of the discipline and of the subject matter relevant to the thesis, and (2) the ability to pursue and complete original research at an advanced level.
+It is recommended that students take the oral candidacy examination by the end of their third year.
 Thesis and final oral examination: